-The first season of robot cowboy drama Westworld was a massive hit for HBO, and arguably the first show to finally look like it might be the 'next Game of Thrones' that everybody's been waiting for.
-Unfortunately, it took the company a grand total of three years to make that first series - and while the wait for season 2 isn't quite as long, it's still not going to be a show that premieres once a year like clockwork.
+The first two seasons of robot cowboy drama Westworld were massive hits for HBO, and it's arguably the first show to finally look like it might be the 'next Game of Thrones' that everybody's been waiting for.
+Unfortunately, it took the company a grand total of three years to make that first series - and while the wait for season 2 wasn't quite as long, it's still not going to be a show that premieres once a year like clockwork.

-So when is Westworld back on our TV screens for its second season, and where will you be able to watch it when it does return?
+So when is Westworld back on our TV screens for its third season, and where will you be able to watch it when it does return?

 Where can you watch it?

 Westworld is made by HBO, so if you're in the US, that's where you've got to watch it.
-For the UK, as with most big HBO shows, that means it airs on Sky Atlantic, and season 2 will be no exception.
+For the UK, as with most big HBO shows, that means it airs on Sky Atlantic, and season 3 will presumably be no exception.

-We don't know a huge amount yet about the show's second season, but we have a few ideas.
+We don't know a huge amount yet about the show's third season, but we have a few ideas.
 Naturally, spoilers for the first two seasons follow from here.

 How many episodes will there be?

-As with the first season, there will be ten episodes in total, but HBO hasn't yet confirmed that.
+As with the first two seasons, we expect that there will be ten episodes in total, but HBO hasn't yet confirmed that.

 Which characters will be back?

-It looks like most of the first season's cast will be back in action - at least those whose characters survived.
+It looks like most of the cast will be back in action - at least those whose characters survived (or can be rebuilt).